slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Your vision will become clear only when you look into your heart.
 Who looks outside, dreams.
 Who looks inside awakens."
 -- Carl Jung*

-> *"If I have seen farther than others, it is because I was standing on the shoulders of giants."
--- Isaac Newton*

 > *"Societies in decline have no use for visionaries."
 -- Anais Nin*